letoram/durden/setup.md

 complete enough to get a feel for things.
 This platform works on OS X and Linux/BSD with an Xorg setup.

+## Voidlinux

+Arcan, durden and surrounding tools have been added to the voidlinux distribution.
+There, you should get to the 'working/experimenting stage' for low-level integration much faster by running:

+    xbps-install durden xarcan arcan-wayland aloadimage aclip
+    durden

+From a tty, where you can think of 'durden' as replacing 'startx'.

 # Offline Configuration

 There are a few command-line options and environment variables for